beatgammit/artichoke/README.md

 **Router**

 Basic request router.
-Give it an array of routes and it will do the routing work for you.
+There are two ways to instantiate:

+*Static Routes*

+This is the simplest way to create a router, especially if the routes will never change:

+    func StaticRouter(...routes) Middleware

+*Dynamic Routes*

+To have a dynamic router, create a new `Router`:

+    func NewRouter(...Routes) Router

+These public functions will be useful:

+    func (r Router) Add(...Routes)
-    func Router(routes) Middleware
+    func (r Router) Middleware() Middleware

-* routes- []Route; array of Route instances
+*Router*

     type Route struct {
         Method string
         Pattern interface{}
         Handler Middleware
     }

 * Method- GET, POST, etc. or * to handle all request types
 * Pattern- string or regexp.Regexp; if it's a string, it will be parsed Sinatra style
     * each :identifier maps to a position in the URL
     * ? makes the previous character or group optional
     * this gets parsed into a regexp.Regexp object
 * Handler- implementation of Middleware to handle the routed response
     * if more than one pattern matches, they will be treated as individual middleware